 Transfer credits based on equivalent graduate courses taken at another regionally accredited institution in the same or similar discipline where the student received a grade of B or better may be transferred and will reduce the number of course credits required to be completed at Saybrook.
 Allowable transfer credits must be suitable for transfer to the intended degree as determined by the Department Chair or Associate Chair.
 Transfer course credits do not affect or replace specific program requirements, or the minimum number of credits required for the degree.
 Transfer credits from an institution that uses the quarter system will be converted to semester credits.
 Transfer credits appear on the Saybrook transcript as a single block of credits, not as specific course titles.
-While matriculated at Saybrook University, students may not receive academic credit or credits for coursework to apply to their Saybrook degree in process from another institution.
+While matriculating at Saybrook University, students may not receive academic credit or credits for coursework to apply to their Saybrook degree in progress from another institution.

-Students entering the program with an MA or MS degree, or prior graduate work may be eligible to transfer up to 15 credits applied toward electives.
+Students entering the program with an MA or MS degree in psychology or a related field, or prior graduate work in psychology or a related field, may be eligible to transfer up to 15 credits applied toward electives.
 Previous graduate coursework must have been completed within the past 5 years.
-Additionally, up to 15 credits of prior Saybrook non-degree graded certificate coursework, or up to 9 credits of Saybrook non-degree graded coursework will be considered for application toward degree matriculation.
+Additionally, up to 15 credits of prior Saybrook nondegree graded certificate coursework, or up to 9 credits of Saybrook non-degree graded coursework will be considered for application toward degree matriculation.
 Courses will be reviewed for applicability to the degree.
 Consult the Institutional Transfer Credit Guidelines for additional policy on transfer credit.